 When events do arise be sure to stay consistently firm and fair, give your students the chance to tell their side of the story, stay calm, and document everything.

 Get a FREE Discipline Cheat Sheet

-Subscribe to get your free discipline cheat sheet based on this post and our latest content by email.
+Subscribe to our newsletter and get your free discipline cheat sheet based on this post and our latest content by email.